This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 The Girls' Brigade - 98th Glasgow Companygb_logo

 Jointly with neighbouring churches.
-The company is part of the Glasgow North West Division and for their details use the Company Finder.
+The company meets in Baljaffray Church on Thursday evenings. use the Company Finder.

 Girlguiding 'Girls in the Lead'girl_guiding